ankitsparta11/educational-website/README.md

 # educational-website
 this is educational website ,on which online courses are availabe with their details and pricing and rating ,**fully responsive
+only using html css and jquery